juanuys/juanuys.github.io/_made/2016-07-26-mini-ludum-dare-69.md

 I started hacking on my [mini-LD 69 entry](https://opyate.github.io/minild69/app/index.html) about two weeks ago ([alt link](http://cdn.opyate.com/projects/ld69/)).

-**WARNING** ==If the game doesn't seem to load (no 3D objects), or dev tools shows a JS error, just refresh the page - apparently my RequireJS fu leaves something to be desired.==
+**WARNING** <span class="highlight">If the game doesn't seem to load (no 3D objects), or dev tools shows a JS error, just refresh the page - apparently my RequireJS fu leaves something to be desired.</span>

 Why?
 I love games and wanted to do something other than the Finance Gubbins I'm currently building. *(hush hush - I'll link to it later once I get permission)*